samtupy/nvgt/doc/src/appendix/!To do.md

 ### wrap more of Poco
 Poco is a massive library with many useful classes that touch on many areas, from networking to a process launcher to our datetime facility to several other utilities.
 We want to wrap much more of this library, including but not limited to:
-* configuration facility, it supports various formats and is extensable
+* configuration facility, it supports various formats and is extensible.
 * SMTP, we can send emails directly from nvgt game servers if we wrap this.
 * more sockets, we've registered raw tcp socket and web_socket, we should register the datagram socket, dialog socket, raw socket and more, though some are pretty low priority.
 * ProcessRunner and pipes or at least something similar to it, people want to capture process output.